gourmetjs/gourmet-ssr/docs/tutorial-3.md

 });
 ```

-We use `express-session` middleware and `connect-session-knex` store to maintain users' session data.
+We use [`express-session`](https://github.com/expressjs/session) middleware and [`connect-session-knex`](https://github.com/llambda/connect-session-knex) store to maintain users' session data, based on the browser's session cookie.
+See both packages' documentation for details about the cookie-based session management.

+We replaced dummy APIs in `/api/signup` and `/api/login` from the previous step with the actual implementation, using the account management helper functions exported by `account.js` module.
+We also added a new API `/api/logout`.

+Finally, we protected the routes in `MainPage` with `account.loginRequired` function so that only logged-in users can access those routes.
+Also, the currently logged-in user's information object is handed over to the SSR renderer (page and view) via `user` prop.

+> Note on `connect-session-knex`
+>
+> Currently, `connect-session-knex` creates a table for saving its session data if the table doesn't exist when initialized.
+Also, it cleans up expired session records periodically using the repeated `setTimeout`.
+For our tutorial, this is OK.
+In real production, however, this might cause performance issues or race conditions in a distributed multi-server setup.
+>
+> Also, it appears that `connect-session-knex` is not actively maintained.
+Be cautious when you use this package in your production environment.

 ### lib/knex.js

 This small module is used to share a singleton of Knex instance throughout our server code.
-We use `knexfile.js` here to centralize Knex configuration at one place.
+We also use `knexfile.js` here to centralize Knex configuration at one place.

 ```js
 "use strict";